UTJ 707 was first registered 7th March 1955 in Lancashire. Previous owners include

-PCD 514 was first registered during December 1954 in Brighton and is now on display at the Heritage Motor Centre at Gaydon, Warwickshire.
+PCD 514 was first registered during December 1954 in Brighton and was on display at the Heritage Motor Centre at Gaydon, Warwickshire.
 The car was once part of a large private collection of vehicles owned by James Hull.
-Other previous owners include Nick Dockerill and Nigel Partridge.
+Other previous owners include Nick Dockerill, Nigel Partridge and the Jaguar Heritage Trust who sold the car in 2017.

 JVH 187 first registered in June 1955 in Huddersfield, is one of the two